 Care and Maintenance:

 When it comes to care and maintenance, albino red-eared sliders are pretty low-maintenance pets.
 They need a diet of Both pellets and live food, which can include crickets, earthworms, and other small invertebrates.
 In the wild, they also eat aquatic plants, so you may want to include some plants in their aquarium as well.

-Albino red earded sliders are also semi-aquatic turtles, so they need both land and water in their habitat.
+Albino red eared sliders are also semi-aquatic turtles, so they need both land and water in their habitat.
 A good rule of thumb is to provide them with an area that is one and a half times as long as the turtle is wide.
-So, for example, if your turtle is 6 inches wide, their habitat should be at least 9 square feet.
+So, for example, if your turtle is 6 inches wide, its habitat should be at least 9 square feet.

 caramel albino red eared slider:

 The caramel albino red eared slider is a morph of the popular pet reptile, the red eared slider.
 Caramel albinos possess mutations that cause them to have a light brown or golden hue instead of the typical green or dark brown.
 Along with their unique coloring, these amphibians often have red eyes.

 They’re also generally smaller in size than other members of their species.
 While they make excellent pets, individuals considering adopting one should be aware that they require special care and attention.